 How to choose between a home equity loan and HELOC

 Home equity loans and HELOCs can both be good options, but one is probably better for your needs.

-As you research, get quotes for both HELOCs and home equity loans to see which one might offer a lower interest rate, lower fees and better terms.
+As you research, get quotes for both HELOCs and home equity loans to see which one might offer a lower interest rate, fewer fees and better terms.
 Also consider these scenarios where a specific option might leave you better off.

 A home equity loan could be better if: